briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     1. _(1)_ Except as provided in subsection (c)(2) of this section, whoever violates subsection (a) of this section shall be fined one hundred fifty dollars ($150.00).
-In addition, the court shall impose a class seven suspension of the offender’s driver’s license or permit for a definite period of sixty days.
+In addition, the court shall impose a class seven suspension of the offender's driver's license or permit for a definite period of sixty days.

     2. _(2)_ If the person previously has been adjudicated a delinquent child or a juvenile traffic offender for a violation of this section, whoever violates this section shall be fined three hundred dollars ($300.00).
-In addition, the court shall impose a class seven suspension of the person’s driver’s license or permit for a definite period of one year.
+In addition, the court shall impose a class seven suspension of the person's driver's license or permit for a definite period of one year.

 4. _(d)_ The filing of a sworn complaint against a person for a violation of Ohio R.C.
 4511.205 does not preclude the filing of a sworn complaint for a